jenpetsmit/jenpetsmit.github.io/docs/documentation-samples.md

+# NIH Samples

-# NIH National Center for Biotechnology Information Documentation
+## NIH National Center for Biotechnology Information

- [NCBI's mission](https://www.ncbi.nlm.nih.gov/home/about/mission/) is to develop new information technologies to aid in the understanding of fundamental molecular and genetic processes that control health and disease
+ NCBI's mission is to develop new information technologies to aid in the understanding of fundamental molecular and genetic processes that control health and disease

 ---
 ## NCBI Submission Portal _Shared Submission Groups_ Feature